npm-install - Install a package

 - npm install <tarball file>:

 Install a package that is sitting on the filesystem.
-Note: if you just want
+Note: if you just

-using npm link.
+easily by using npm help link.

 Tarball requirements: